KhronosGroup/glTF/extensions/2.0/Khronos/KHR_quantized_geometry/README.md

 | `5122`&nbsp;(SHORT)         |`f = max(c / 32767.0, -1.0)`|`c = round(f * 32767.0)`|
 | `5123`&nbsp;(UNSIGNED_SHORT)|`f = c / 65535.0`|`c = round(f * 65535.0)`|

-> **Implementation Note:** Due to OpenGL ES 2.0 / WebGL 1.0 restrictions, some implementations may decode signed normalized integers to floating-point values differently.
+> **Implementation Note:** Due to OpenGL ES 2.0 / WebGL 1.0 platform differences, some implementations may decode signed normalized integers to floating-point values differently.
 While the difference is unlikely to be significant for normal/tangent data, implementations may want to use unsigned normalized or signed non-normalized formats to avoid the discrepancy in position data.